haihala/whoops-all-grapplers/docs/2. Areas/fluff/meaningfully absent.md

 - You rarely want to go slow, so you just have to jump through extra hoops.

 Workaround:
-- Every character is always running.
+- Only one state, animation depends on character

-## Counter hit
+## Counter hits
 Upsides:
 - Encourages noobs to use smaller moves
 - Rewards knowing your character and the matchup